Representing Yourself at an Administrative Hearing

 If your hearing is in person:

-Do not roll your eyes or use other offensive gestures.
+Do not roll your eyes or use other disrespectful or offensive gestures.

-The ALJ does not decide who wins at the hearing.
-They send you and DSHS a written decision about a month after the hearing.
-The ALJ's written decision is called either an Initial Order or a Final Order.
-There is an important difference in appeals between these two types of decisions.
+The ALJ does not decide at the hearing.
+They mail you a written decision about a month after.
+It is either an Initial Order or a Final Order.
+There is an important difference.
 See below.

 Initial Order: WAC 388-02-0217.

-If you or DSHS disagree with the ALJ's Initial Decision, you can appeal to a Review Judge who works for DSHS' Board of Appeals (BOA).
-The appeal is called a Petition for Review.
-Instructions on how to petition for review and the deadline come with the ALJ's Initial Decision.
+If you or DSHS disagree with the Initial Order, you can appeal to a Review Judge who works for DSHS’ Board of Appeals (BOA).
+This appeal is a Petition for Review.
+Instructions on petitioning for review and the deadline come with the Initial Order.

 This appeal is in writing only.
-You do not appear before the Review Judge.
-The Review Judge considers only the documents and testimony from your hearing.
-You cannot add anything new on appeal.
-If you send the BOA a written appeal, DSHS can respond in writing to your appeal, and vice versa.
+You do not go before the Review Judge.
+The Review Judge considers only documents and testimony from the hearing.
+You cannot add anything.
+If you send the BOA a written appeal, DSHS can respond in writing, and vice versa.

-The Review Judge will send you and DSHS a written decision called a Review Decision.
-If you disagree with the Review Decision, you can file a Petition for Review of Administrative Decision to the Superior Court of your county or to the Thurston County Superior Court.
-If your hearing was about public assistance, there is no fee for filing your Superior Court case.
+The Review Judge will send you and DSHS a Review Decision.
+If you disagree with it, you can file a Petition for Review of Administrative Decision to your county Superior Court OR Thurston County Superior Court.
+If your hearing was about public assistance, there is no fee to file in Superior Court.
 You must file a Petition of Administrative Decision within 30 days of the date of the Review Decision.
-If you cannot find a lawyer to help you file your appeal to Superior Court, use our do-it-yourself packet How to Petition for Superior Court Review.
+If you cannot get a lawyer, use How to Petition for Superior Court Review.